Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Methodology

 In the second step, the remaining ensemble members are appended to the chain iteratively based on their similarity to the selected subset.
 At each iteration, all unselected members are compared to the currently selected set, and the member that is closest to this set under the prescribed distance metric is added next.
 The nearest previously selected member is recorded as its parent and serves as the source of initialization for training.
 The selected subset $\mathcal{A}$ is then updated, and this procedure is repeated until all ensemble members are included in the chain.

 Once the training chain $\textsc{Order}$ and the corresponding parent chain $\textsc{Parent}$ are established, the neural networks are trained sequentially following $\textsc{Order}$.
-The first member, corresponding to the ensemble medoid, has no parent and is trained independently from scratch.
+The first member, corresponding to the most ``central'' member, has no parent and is trained independently from scratch.
 Each subsequent member is initialized from its parent as specified by $\textsc{Parent}$ and trained with a reduced learning rate to limit parameter drift in the neural space.
-Training is terminated once a prescribed fitting error threshold is reached, measured using the mean-squared error and typically on the order of $10^{-6}$.
-This progressive training strategy promotes smooth variation of network parameters across the ensemble and yields well-behaved ensemble statistics that support stable EnKF updates.
+Training is terminated once a prescribed fitting error threshold is reached, typically on the order of $10^{-6}$.
+This transfer learning strategy promotes smooth variation of network parameters across the ensemble and yields well-behaved ensemble statistics that support stable EnKF updates.

-We note in passing that one can parallelize the training once the training \emph{order} is determined, if one has access to multiple GPUs.
-We leave an optimization of the transfer learning process for future work and focus on how the neural EnKF can overcome difficulties in DA for shock-laden flows.
+We note that the nearest-neighbor chain can naturally be generalized to a tree-like structure, in which multiple ensemble members share the same parent ensemble member.
+In this setting, once a parent ensemble member has been trained, its child ensemble members can be trained in parallel, thereby further improving training efficiency.
+We leave a systematic optimization of the transfer-learning process for future work and focus here on how the neural EnKF can overcome difficulties in DA for shock-laden flows.